gritzko/swarm-ron-docs/crypto.md

 # Crypto primitives

 The Swarm protocol provides rather strong delivery guarantees (exactly once, no causal reordering).
-Still, the raw protocol itself does not protect against Byzantine faults and silent silent corruption.
+Still, the raw protocol itself does not protect against Byzantine faults and silent data corruption.
 But, the very nature of immutable operations enables rich data integrity mechanics.

 The range of available options spans from simple causality information to mandatory data hashing to massively redundant data cross-signing.